Djctionary/MRED-Streamlit/README.md

    conda env create -f environment.yml conda activate streamlit
    ```
-3. Download and Configure Models
-  1. Download the models from the following link:
+3. Download and Configure ModelDownload the models from the following link:
      [Google Drive - MRED Models](https://drive.google.com/file/d/1iMXDkwCtMvlMREYVAWWOxqK3xiSOVbUr/view?usp=drive_link)

-  2. Extract the downloaded file and move the **`models`** folder to the root directory of the project.
+4. Extract the downloaded file and move the **`models`** folder to the root directory of the project.

-  3. Ensure the directory structure is as follows:
+5. Ensure the directory structure is as follows:
      ```
      MRED-Streamlit/
      ├── app.py